Monday, December 16, 2024

 • The 5th and 14th Amendments guarantee "due process of law" before loss of life, liberty, or property.
 What should "due process" entail or guarantee?

-• Review the materials (from the Blog) showing the structure of the federal and Florida judicial systems.
+• Review the materials (from the Supplements) showing the structure of the federal and Florida judicial systems.

 • Carefully read §§ 2071-2074 (the "Rules Enabling Act").
 What is the process for creating the Federal Rules of Civil Procedure?
 What is the role for Congress and the courts?